- CIVIC IDOLATRY

 Lots of Americans, including Christians, don’t care that they’re civic idolaters.
 They think it’s what any loyal citizen oughta do, and those who say otherwise are traitors.
 Since objecting to nation-worship doesn’t come close to treason, what they really mean is blasphemers, ’cause their god’s been insulted.

-Thankfully, Americans live (for now) in a nation where questioning civic idolatry is still freedom of speech, and not treason.
+For now, Americans thankfully live in a country where questioning civic idolatry is still freedom of speech, and not treason.
 Can’t legally be imprisoned or killed for it.
-Not that some Americans wouldn’t mind making it legal, and we Christians must stay vigilant lest that happen.
+Not that some fascists wouldn’t be thrilled to make it legal, and we Christians must stay vigilant lest that happen.

 Fr’instance, civic idolaters wanna pass a constitutional amendment against burning the American flag in protest.
-Now, I’m as offended at flag-burning as any patriot; you may be unhappy with this country, but the flag represents our ideals more than our behavior.
-But neither do I want the flag constitutionally protected as if it’s a person, nor legally transformed into a holy object.
-If you can’t pass a law against burning bibles, it shouldn’t be possible for any other object of worship.
+Now I’m as offended at flag-burning as any patriot; you may be unhappy with this country, but the flag represents our ideals more than our behavior.
+Burn all the Confederate flags or Trump flags you want; keep your dirty hands off the American flag.
+But neither do I want the American flag constitutionally protected as if it’s a person, nor legally transformed into a holy object.
+If you can’t pass a law against burning bibles, it shouldn’t be possible to do this with any other object of worship.

 I realize civic idolaters are gonna be scandalized by many points in this essay.
 We’ll certainly disagree about how far civic idolatry goes, and whether they’ve crossed that line.
 My hope is they’ll wake up to the fact they’re toeing it, at least.
 Christians must have no divided allegiances: Jesus must be first in our hearts.
 America can be second, but America is passing away.